openturns/otfmi/doc/galleries.rst

             **Use Persalys**

-        Persalys imports fmu files with otfmi to performs various studies about sensitivity, reliability, etc.
+        You can import fmu files into Persalys, which uses OTFMI, to study the effect of uncertain parameters on the output.

     .. grid-item-card::
         :text-align: center